CodelyTV/dotfiles/README.md

     * Alternativelly: `diff finder_defaults_before_ui_changes finder_defaults_after_ui_changes.json`
 * Save the modified keys and construct your `write` commands in order to automate it the next time.
 For instance: `write com.apple.finder NewWindowTargetPath "file:///Users/your-username/"`

-## 👷‍♂️ Work In Progress

-As you can see, right now this repository only consists of these two simply files.
-The idea is to add new settings to it during my own setup process, and allow you to contribute to it 🙂

 ## ℹ️ About